Skip to Content

 Bottom line: If cost is the most important factor in deciding whether the Disney Dining Plan is worth it, do a cost comparison to see whether the DDP makes sense for your budget.

-On my past 2 trips, the free dining plan offer saved my family more money than a small percentage off of our hotel would have, so booking during a week that included a free DDP was a no brainer for us!
+In previous years, the free dining plan offer saved my family more money than a small percentage off of our hotel would have, so booking during a week that included a free DDP was indeed the best deal for us!

 Can I upgrade my Disney Dining Plan?